ncxt/InteriorSXT/README.md

 _Axel Ekman, Jian-Hua Chen, Mark A. Le Gros, Carolyn Larabell, Venera Weinhardt_

-This repository contains the code and data used to generate all figures in the article:
+This repository contains the code and data used to reproduce the numerical results in the article:

 > **[Full citation or link to preprint/journal]**